SpectoLabs/hoverfly/docs/pages/tutorials/basic/loosematching/loosematching.rst

     - To change how incoming requests are matched to stored responses, capture a simulation, export it, edit it
     - While editing, choose a request field to match on, select a Request Matcher type and a matcher value
     - Re-import the simulation
+    - Requests can be manually added without capturing the request